dogmaticcentral/CG/README.md

  #### Adding reliability info

- We add a couple of values to each row to later make the search for meaningful entries faster. we are adding mutant_allele_read_count/total_read_count ratio and pathogenicity estimate (boolean) to simple_somatic tables.
+ We add a couple of values to each row to later make the search for meaningful entries faster we are adding mutant_allele_read_count/total_read_count ratio and pathogenicity estimate (boolean) to simple_somatic tables.
 These scripts can be run in the order indicated in the name, rather than at this point.
  In the following script,